TINY HOMES, BIG HOPE

 What services will be available on site?

 Because of the Community’s adjacent location to the Elevate Branson campus, all the connections and supportive services of the organization are within an easy walk for residents.
-These include telemedicine, mental health assessments, counseling services and more.
-On site laundry facilities, a community garden, small store and chapel are planned.
+These include mental health assessments, counseling services and more.
+On site laundry facilities, small store and chapel are planned.
 A marketplace and thrift store, art and woodworking shop, and a microbusiness to be determined will provide microbusiness job training and employment opportunities as well.

 What is the timeline for this development?